Problematic Porn Use and The Stages of Addiction

 Continued dopamine release in the NAcc leads to increased dynorphin levels- this is the brain chemical brake to slow the release of dopamine and lessens the brains responsivity to dopamine

-An increase in tolerance – you need more to feel the same effect.
+An increase in tolerance – you need more pornography, or more extreme pornography to feel the same effect.

 Following the initial high, the brain enters a state of negative emotional distress.